Dun8/Chess-Vault/README.md

 # Chess Vault

-A plugin for Obsidian that syncs your chess games from Lichess directly into your vault.
-Games are saved as embedded boards — you can view and analyze them прямо inside your notes.
+A plugin for Obsidian that syncs your chess games from Lichess and Chess.com directly into your vault.
+Games are saved as embedded boards — you can view and analyze them right inside your notes.

 ---

 ## Features

-* Sync games from Lichess by username
+* Sync games from **Lichess** and **Chess.com** simultaneously
 * Two saving modes: single file or separate file per day
 * Incremental sync — only new games are fetched each time
-* Optional prefix before each game: date and/or rating change
+* Optional prefix before each game: date and/or rating change (rating change — Lichess only)
-* Frontmatter with daily statistics (wins, losses, draws, win rate, etc.) — available in daily mode only
+* Frontmatter with combined daily statistics (wins, losses, draws, win rate, etc.) — available in daily mode only
 * Automatic creation of folders and files
 * Settings with collapsible sections